nicolamassarenti/be-dashboard-bert-faqclass/README.md

 # be-dashboard-bert-faqclass
-This is the backend for the dashboard of the BERT faq classification
+This is the backend for the dashboard of the BERT faq classification.